Accommodation in Japan

 "Ryokan" is a Japanese-style inn, and it is the common accommodation in Japan.

 Basically the room is tatami-floored.

-So you have to take off your shoes and go into the room.
+Therefore, you have to take off your shoes and go into the room.

-Most ryokans have communal bathrooms
+Most ryokans have communal bathrooms.

 Of course, you can order some drinks at extra.

 In the morning, traditional Japanese breakfast is served, but some ryokans adopt buffet style as a breakfast.

 After the dinner, some attendants move the table aside and lay out futon (Japanese traditional bedding) in your room.

 Your room changes from a guest room to a bedroom.